-This section has basic information about divorce laws in Indiana, including residency requirements, grounds for divorce, and factors considered when deciding if a spouse can get alimony.
+This section has basic information about divorce laws in Indiana.
 You will find more information about divorce, including the risks of taking your children out of state while a divorce is pending, on our general Divorce page.
 To watch brief videos about divorce in Spanish with English sub-titles, go to our Videos page.
 Lastly, learn more about the court process on our Preparing for Court – By Yourself page.

 What are the residency requirements for divorce in Indiana?

 To file for divorce in Indiana, you or your spouse must have been:

 - a resident of Indiana or stationed at a United States military installation in Indiana for at least 6 months immediately before filing for the divorce;1 and

 - a resident of the county or stationed within the county for at least 3 months immediately before filing for the divorce.2

 1 Indiana Code § 31-15-2-6(a)